 |Trip Delay||$200 a day, after a 6+ hour delay, up to $1,000 total maximum|

 |Emergency Accident and Sickness||$50,000 max/$750 max for dental/ No deductible|

 |Baggage / Personal Effects - Lost, Stolen or Damaged||No deductible, $250 per article limit, combined limit of $500 for valuables, $1,000 total limit.|

 |Pre-Existing Medical Conditions Waiver (Must insure full, non-refundable cost of Trip)||Must be purchased within 21 days after your initial trip deposit.|

 Regardless of reason, cancellations are costly.
 To offset these costs the following fees will apply, plus any non-recoverable expenses to our suppliers:

-From 99-15 days prior to departure: $350 plus any non refundable deposits
+From 99-15 days prior to departure: $350 cancellation penalty plus any non refundable deposits

 14 days or less prior to departure: No refund– Cancellation charges also apply to additional accommodation reserved prior to and after the tour.

 – Cancellations must be received in writing by 5:00 p.m. central time on the last business day of the applicable time period.